GoVanguard/legion/CONTRIBUTING.md

 We like to keep the rules simple.

-* Any behaviors meant to malign, disrespect, denigrate, harass, or attack any person will not be tolerated.
+* Behavior meant to malign, disrespect, denigrate, harass, or attack any person will not be tolerated.
-* Use respectful language and foster a community of respect and collaboration.
+* Use respectful language and foster a community of collaboration.